bonedaddy/c-template/README.md

 # c-template

 A template repository to help make C development easier and safer.
 Includes a ready-to-go CMake integration, with linking to cmocka.
-Additionally includes a few WIP utility functions to assist development.
-It also includes a CLI builder tool, with a basic implementation to generat a zlog configuration file.
+It provides a thread-safe color capable logging system, a CLI builder using argtable3.
+It also provides a template for writing and running tests using CMake, and testing with valgrind.
+It's intended to give a starting repository for a go like development experience, fully integrated with compilation, testing, and analysis.

 # using in your own projects